 Ultimate Guide to Bald Spots on the Head and Scalp

 The sudden development of bald spots on the scalp, eyebrow, or beard can indicate a hair loss condition called alopecia areata.
 In most cases, it clears on its own but can take years to do so for some people.
-However, there are various other causes of bald spots and more generalized hair loss to consider other than alopecia areata.view procedures
+However, there are various other causes of bald spots and more generalized hair loss to consider other than alopecia areata.find a provider

 - Bald Spots on the Head